udibr/pelican/README.md

 instructions on liquid_tags can be found [here](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags) but just [this markdown](./content/first-post.md) to have an idea, notebooks are placed at `content/notebooks` and code samples at `content/code`

 you will have to edit [pelicanconf.py](./pelicanconf.py) file.
-Visit the file in this repository and spot the changes needed.
+Visit the file in this repository and spot the changes needed (hint: at least change udibr to your github login name.)

 When you want to test locally do
 ```bash